-- (3) The retailer must give notice to the customer of any variation to the tariffs and charges that affects the customer.
-194 - (4) The notice must be given as soon as practicable, and in any event, in the case of customers with smart meters, 20 business days prior to the variation, and otherwise no later than the customer's next bill.195 - (5) The retailer must set out in the market retail contract the obligations with regard to notice that the retailer must comply with where the tariffs and charges are to be varied. - (6) Any variation of the terms and conditions of a market retail contract must not be inconsistent with the requirements of this Code in relation to the variation of market retail contracts.
-196
+- (5) The retailer must set out in the market retail contract the obligations with regard to notice that the retailer must comply with where the tariffs and charges are to be varied. - (6) Any variation of the terms and conditions of a market retail contract must not be inconsistent with the requirements of this Code in relation to the variation of market retail contracts.

-46A Variations to market retail contracts197
+46A Variations to market retail contracts

 - (1) The structure and nature of the tariff of a market retail contract between a customer and a retailer may only be varied by agreement in writing between the customer and the retailer.
-The retailer may be required to obtain the customer's explicit informed consent in order to vary a market retail contract if provided for by a provision of this Code. - (2) If the structure or nature of the tariff changes in accordance with a term or condition of an energy contract previously agreed between the customer and the retailer, no further agreement is required. between the retailer and the customer to effect such tariff change, provided that, where the contract is a market retail
+The retailer may be required to obtain the customer's explicit informed consent in order to vary a market retail contract if provided for by a provision of this Code. - (2) If the structure or nature of the tariff changes in accordance with a term or condition of a customer retail contract previously agreed between the customer and the retailer or in accordance with the Advanced Metering Infrastructure (AMI Tariffs) Order 2013, no further agreement is required between the retailer and the customer to effect such tariff change, provided that, where the contract is a market retail contract, the customer had given its explicit informed consent to the inclusion of the relevant term or condition in the customer retail contract. - (3) For the avoidance of doubt, if the tariff and terms and conditions of a dual fuel contract vary on disconnection by a retailer of a residential customer's gas in accordance with and as contemplated by a disconnection warning notice, no further agreement is required.